As computing becomes an ever more pervasive part of our modern lives,

 proxy/cache.
 Note that Facebook and EBay, while among the largest multicellular computing systems, are comparable to Placozoa, the smallest Metazoan.
 And Google, by far the largest multicellular computing system is far simpler than a jellyfish.
 Moreover, a jellyfish is self organizing, self sustaining, and self reproducing whereas Google is none of those things.

 Neither biological nor computing systems advance just by growing more and more "cells" of one type.
 They seem to prefer to specialize and exploit more types.
-The chart below has far too few data points to support a firm conclusion, yet it indicates a functional relationship, shared by both realms, between the number of "cells" and the number of "cell" types.
+The chart below, based on 2009 data, has far too few data points to support a firm conclusion, yet it indicates a functional relationship, shared by both realms, between the number of "cells" and the number of "cell" types.

 Contact: sburbeck at mindspring.com